Premik/blender_rhubarb_lipsync_ng/troubleshooting.md

 RLPS: exit register()
 Warning: This script was written Blender version 4.0.2 and might not function (correctly), though it is enabled
 ```

+The RLSP: exit register() indicates the plugin has been successfully registered.

+Example of a **useful** traceback/stack trace.
+The last line indicates the root cause:

 ```
 Traceback (most recent call last):